Sergio2409/docker_compose_odoo_template/README.md

     git clone --branch ham-dev git@github.com:Sergio2409/docker_compose_odoo_template.git
     ```

 2. Set up other repo directories somewhere on your local filesystem.
-They will be mounted later on in your `.env` file:
+The paths will be specified in in your `.env` file, and are necessary for the Docker to build:

     - Clone Odoo 16.0 Community repo:
         ```bash